osm-search/Nominatim-Data-Analyser/docs/YAML-Rule-Specification.md

 * First, a `QUERY` pipe is defined.
 This pipe is of type `SQLProcessor`.
 It contains a `query` field which corresponds to the SQL query wich will be executed by the pipe.

 * In the `out` field of the `QUERY` pipe, a `LOOP_PROCESSING` pipe is defined.
 Hence, this pipe will be plugged to the `QUERY` pipe.
-It is of type `LoopDataProcessor` and it contains a `sub_pipeline` field which contains the subpipeline which will be used by the pipe.
+It is of type `LoopDataProcessor` and it contains a `sub_pipeline` field which contains the sub-pipeline which will be used by the pipe.

 * The pipe `GEOJSON` will be plugged to the `LOOP_PROCESSING` pipe.
 It is of type `GeoJSONFormatter`.